Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 RECIPE NOTES

-• Oats – I recommend rolled oats because of their size and texture.
+• Oats – Use rolled oats for their size, taste, and texture.
 You don’t have to use ‘Gluten Free‘ labeled oats if the recipe does not need to be gluten free.

-• Oat Milk – The oat milk is a nice flavor compliment to the oats.
-Although you can use any milk you prefer.
+• Oat Milk – The oat milk is a nice flavor complement to the oats, although any milk will work.

 • Coconut Milk/Cream – To make the overnight oats creamy AND to make successful whipped cream – the can of coconut milk should be refrigerated overnight.
 You can swap the coconut cream with yogurt in the overnight oats, and omit the whipped cream topping if you prefer.